composer-unused/composer-unused/README.md

 > `composer-unused` might not work as intended!

 ## Usage
-Depending on the art of your installation the command might differ.
+Depending on the kind of your installation the command might differ.

 ### PHAR
 The `phar` archive can be run directly in you project: